One of the four GED modules covers mathematics. Many GED test-takers find this is the most difficult subject field. We offer free GED Math help.

 You don’t need to memorize all sorts of math formulas, as you will be provided with a Formula Reference sheet to calculate all sorts of answers on testing day.
 Bear in mind that it is key to create a good study plan to be successful on the GED exam.

 The GED exam’s time limits are usually sufficient and set in a way that at least 85 percent of all GED test-takers can complete the tests comfortably.

-Using a uniformed time limits model allows GED Testing Service to make sure that all candidates are given exactly the same chance to perform well on the GED test, whenever and wherever they are administered.
+Using a uniform time limits model allows GED Testing Service to make sure that all candidates are given exactly the same chance to perform well on the GED test whenever and wherever they are administered.

 The Chief Examiner will be posting each test’s starting and ending times.
 Test takers are required to take good notice of the time and be required to turn in their test materials when the allotted time is over.

 Many examinees are encountering time-limit difficulties on the GED Math, Science, and Social Studies subtests.
 Not all states offer the GED test for high school equivalency testing purposes.
 Check here -> to learn if your state uses the GED or HiSET.